rommedahl/markdown-cv/index.md

 ## Computer Skills
 I have a strong and intrinsic interest and belief in data enginnering and data science how it can be used in to create value in production and used for scalabale high-quality analytics.

-Bash, Excel, Linux, Python, R, SQL, Windows
+**Selected skills:** Bash, Excel, Linux, Matlab, Python, R, SQL, Windows

 ## Memberships